Kari Schuh WANIC Skill Center Director.

-Beyond the workspace, Steve enjoys time with his family: wife, Juli (an elementary teacher in the LWSD); daughter Melanie (a middle school math teacher in the LWSD); and son, Karl (college student in mechanical engineering at SPU).
+Beyond the workspace, Steve enjoys time with his family: wife, Juli (an elementary teacher in the LWSD); daughter Melanie (a middle school math teacher in the LWSD); and son, Karl (recent college graduate with mechanical engineering degree).
 Steve enjoys music, time outdoors, bicycling, hiking, fly-fishing and cheering on the Seattle Sounders!

 Barb Beck Special Services Program Coordinator

 Barb has been teaching in secondary special education for over 26 years with an emphasis in adult transition services for students ages 18-21.
 Her degrees in Speech/Language Pathology and Special Education - Deaf/Hard of Hearing have enabled her to engage students and their families in providing positive post-school outcomes.
 After graduating from Lewis and Clark College in Portland, Oregon, Barb had her start in Portland Public Schools and has spent most of her career in the Northshore School District working in Secondary Special Services.

 Barb states that her greatest passion is supporting student in identifying their own personal strengths and seeing the unique gifts that they bring to their communities and chosen career pathways.
 She is committed to supporting all students but particularly those with accommodations and their families in developing their self-determination leading toward positive post-school outcomes.